 Water: Tap water is potable throughout the whole Croatia.

-Telephone code: The telephone code for Croatia is +385.
+Calling code: The calling code for Croatia is +385.

 Important telephone numbers: